xSheer/DataVisualization/README.md

 # Data visualization of earthquakes from U.S. Geological Survey & GeoJson.

 ## Overview
 This project visualizes earthquakes and urban cities around the globe.
-To achieve this different virtualization methods are used.
+To achieve this goal different virtualization methods are used.

 1. Earthquakes got visualized as points with different sizes depending on their maginute.
 (Zoom level 7+)